VFed-SSD: Towards Practical Vertical Federated Advertising: Experiments

-Although VFL sounds promising, it does not always improve performance in practical (as results of vanilla-VFL shown in \cite{kang2020fedmvtsv}), due to feature efficiency and segmented network architecture.
-So we first check whether this fundamental requirement is satisfied with our dataset and backbone model.
-The difference in feature quality between the two participants naturally leads to unbalanced model performance (as details shown in line one of Table \ref{tab:vkd_result}).
-As shown in Table \ref{tab:vfl_result}, VFL significantly outperforms local models of the active party on all three datasets, thus we answered question \textbf{Q1}.
-The significantly higher performance lift on the \criteo dataset is reasonable, for the active party uses only 13 of 39 total attributes.

-\subsubsection{Advantages of Self-Supervised Pre-training}
+\subsubsection{\textbf{Advantages of Self-Supervised Pre-training}}

-As shown in Table \ref{tab:vfl_result}, the two methods using the unlabeled data get further improvements over vanilla VFL.
-Besides, our MPD task outperforms ``VFL-ST'' by additional $\mathbf{0.98\%}$, $\mathbf{0.19\%}$, and $\mathbf{0.38\%}$ points on three datasets, respectively.
-It indicates that MPD can use unlabeled data more efficiently and learns better representation, thus we answered question \textbf{Q2}.
-Specifically, as shown in Figure \ref{fig:mpd_cov}, methods equipped with MPD achieve the best performance at the endpoint and achieves the second-best performance at very early epochs.
-Besides, they also provide a higher starting point in most cases.
-Though ``VFL-ST'' provides a higher point in the federated setting, its best performance is significantly lower than ours, revealing its limitation in mining self-supervised knowledge.
-Moreover, considering that the pre-training process of ``VFL-ST'' used the same label information as in the fine-tuning process, a higher initial point is under expectation.
-All the values in Figure \ref{fig:mpd_cov} are calculated on the validation set, starting from the first epoch, and ending at the epoch with the best performance (identified by early stopping).
-Due to the page limit, we only pick the \ams dataset as an example.
+As shown in Figure \ref{tab:vfl_result}, the two methods using the unlabeled data get further improvements over vanilla VFL.
+Besides, our MPD task outperforms ``VFL-SST'' by additional $\mathbf{0.98\%}$, $\mathbf{0.19\%}$, and $\mathbf{0.38\%}$ points on three datasets, respectively.
+It indicates that MPD can use unlabeled data more efficiently and learns better representation, thus we answered question \textbf{Q1}.
+Specifically, as additional experiments conducted on \ams dataset shows (right sub-figures of Figure \ref{tab:vfl_result} and Figure \ref{tab:vkd_result}), methods equipped with MPD achieve the best performance improvement curve.

-\subsubsection{Advantages of Partial Knowledge Transfer}
+\subsubsection{\textbf{Advantages of Partial Knowledge Transfer}}